ajstarks/deck/cmd/decksh/README.md

 ## Graphics

-Rectangles, ellipses, squares and circles: specify the location and dimensions with optional color and opacity.
+Rectangles, ellipses, squares, circles: specify the location and dimensions with optional color and opacity.
 The default color and opacity is gray, 100%

     rect    x y w h [color] [opacity] ellipse x y w h [color] [opacity]

     square  x y w   [color] [opacity]
     circle  x y w   [color] [opacity]

+Rounded rectangles are similar, with the added radius for the corners: (solid colors only)

+    rrect   x y w h r [color]

 For polygons, specify the x and y coordinates as a series of numbers, with optional color and opacity.